I love the Church of Jesus Christ.

 Be sure to click and read the Scripture links.
 His Words are the most important truths you will read today.

-His testimony is found in his letter to a younger minister that he called a son in the faith.
+His testimony is found in his letter to a younger minister whom he called a son in the faith.
 Click here to read it in Titus 2:11-13.

 Peter wrote about our subject at the outset of his first letter.
-He testifies regarding the elect according to the foreknowledge of God the Father, in the sanctification of the Spirit.
+He testifies regarding the elect, according to the foreknowledge of God the Father, in the sanctification of the Spirit.
 Click here to read his purity plea in 1 Peter 1:13-16.

 Peter made a plea to those pilgrim-like believers to live as obedient children.
-This is exactly what the Spirit is saying to us.
+This is precisely what the Spirit is saying to us.
 You desire to please your Father by not returning to the former ways of this world.
 You know better because you have been transformed by the power of saving grace.
-And this grace is sanctifying us be holy in all of our behavior.
+And this grace is sanctifying us to be holy in all of our behavior.

 John, the beloved, most likely wrote this while in exile on the Isle of Patmos.
 Our final witness knew Christ intimately and understood His Gospel in depth.
 He wrote to correct the doctrinal errors that had crept into the Church of his day.
 Click here to read this joy-filled pericope in 1 John 3:1-3.

-Why should you cooperate with Spirit inspired self-purification?
+Why should you cooperate with Spirit-inspired self-purification?
 As a child of God, it is your personal responsibility.
-You are urged by the Holy Spirit to cooperate with His plan to fully sanctify you because Jesus Christ is holy and He’s coming back for you.
+You are urged by the Holy Spirit to cooperate with His plan to fully sanctify you because Jesus Christ is holy, and He’s coming back for you.

 Instead of justifying every impurity and sinful potential, shouldn’t you return to the same holy grace by which you were saved?

 By God’s amazing grace, through childlike faith, you can be saved and live a sanctified life.

 If you really want to make Heaven your home, the conclusion is clearly taught by Scripture.
 Holiness matters.
+Be holy, with the help of His strong Spirit, even as He is holy.
 After all the arguments are said and done, without holiness, no one will see the Lord.
-Be holy, with the help of His strong Spirit, even as He is holy.